jantman/blog/content/2010/09/getting-wow-working-on-opensuse-under-wine.md

 Tags: warcraft, wine, wow
 Slug: getting-wow-working-on-opensuse-under-wine

-Ok, I'll admit it, I've been playing [WoW][].
-I'm not usually the gamer type, but my girlfriend pressured me into it a bit and, hey, if a woman's idea of quality time is sitting in the same room in front of computers playing a [MMORPG][], who am I to complain?
+Ok, I'll admit it, I've been playing [WoW](http://www.worldofwarcraft.com).
+I'm not usually the gamer type, but my girlfriend pressured me into it a bit and, hey, if a woman's idea of quality time is sitting in the same room in front of computers playing a [MMORPG](http://en.wikipedia.org/wiki/Mmorpg), who am I to complain?
 My non-work-hours productivity had suffered quite a bit, but I'm not yet at risk of becoming a full-on addict.

 So, for a slight diversion from the usual content...

 Of course, I'm not going to run Windows just to play a game, and the screen on my MacBook Pro is pitifully small compared to the 24" LCD on my desktop.
-So I've been running WoW through [Wine][] on an admittedly out of date [OpenSuSE][] 11.1 install on my workstation (a Dell Precision 470 - 2 Gb 400Mhz DDR ECC RAM, 16 Gb swap, dual 2.8GHz Xeons with HT, 16 KB L1 cache, 1 MB L2 cache, and a pitiful ATI Radeon 3600 HD, and everything in /home (including the game) on a 7200 RPM SATA disk).
+So I've been running WoW through [Wine](http://www.winehq.org/) on an admittedly out of date [OpenSuSE](http://www.opensuse.org/) 11.1 install on my workstation (a Dell Precision 470 - 2 Gb 400Mhz DDR ECC RAM, 16 Gb swap, dual 2.8GHz Xeons with HT, 16 KB L1 cache, 1 MB L2 cache, and a pitiful ATI Radeon 3600 HD, and everything in /home (including the game) on a 7200 RPM SATA disk).

 With my recent need to upgrade to Burning Crusade, I hit a few bumps.
 I